1995 Mississippi gubernatorial election: General election

 Both men participated in the first-ever political debate held at the Neshoba County Fair in August.
 A bitter exchange occurred after the moderator questioned Fordice about his troubled marriage, with Fordice answering in defense of himself while pointing his finger at Molpus.
 Molpus said to the governor, "Your private life doesn't interest me ...
 Your public life is what appalls me," causing the crowd to go into uproar.
 In reference to the 1964 Mississippi Burning murders, Fordice said, "I'll tell you this.
 I don't believe we need to keep running this state by Mississippi Burning and apologizing for what happened 30 years ago.
 This is the '90s.
 This is now.
 We are on a roll.
 We've got the best race relations in the United States of America."
 He finished his remarks by saying, "Never apologize!
 Never look back!
 Forward together!"
 Molpus responded by referring to his 1989 speech, "I apologized to the family, the mother and father and sisters of those three young men who lost their life in Mississippi.
 I make no apologies to you about that...
 Kirk Fordice leads more by venom than vision."
 In a subsequent interview, he accused the governor of being "openly antagonistic to blacks."

 In October Molpus' campaign ran a television advertisement featuring his wife criticizing Fordice's education policies.
 Fordice subsequently mocked her voice at a lunch with journalists.
 Molpus denounced Fordice's mimicry, saying "Frankly, I'd like to take him out behind the woodshed."
 Several days later, Fordice approached Molpus after a televised appearance and told him, "This 61-year-old man will take you to the woodshed and I'll whip your ass".
-Molpus hoped to leverage the incident to his advantage by appealing to more women voters, presenting himself as a gentlemen acting in defense of his wife's honor.
+Molpus hoped to leverage the incident to his advantage by appealing to more women voters, presenting himself as a gentleman acting in defense of his wife's honor.
 A poll conducted by Mason-Dixon Political/Media Research in late October showed the margins of support between the two candidates narrowing, with Molpus having picked up additional support from women.

 Fordice won the November 7, earning 455,261 votes (55.6 percent) to Molpus' 364,210 votes (44.4 percent).
 Molpus received about 25,000 more votes than Democrat Mabus had in 1991.
 He garnered less than 20 percent of the white vote while Fordice won fifty-one of the fifty-eight majority white counties, while Molpus won twenty-one of the state's twenty-four majority black counties.
 His campaign manager suggested that white voters wanted to "punish" him for his 1989 comments on the Mississippi Burning murders.
 Molpus' supporters accused Fordice of prevailing due to the use of racist dog whistles, a charge which the governor's backers disputed.

+Fordice spent $3.16 million during the campaign while Molpus spent $2.38 million.